jonatack/dotfiles/README.md

 # Dotfiles

 This repository is where I manage my primary dotfiles.
-They are a perpetual work-in-progress and are currently optimized for my professional Ruby work and personal Lisp projects.
+They are a perpetual work-in-progress and are currently optimized for my Ruby and Common Lisp work.

+There are Common Lisp init files for the following implementations:

+- Armed Bear Common Lisp (ABCL)
+- Clozure Common Lisp (CCL)
+- CLISP
+- Embedded Common Lisp (ECL)
+- Steel Bank Common Lisp (SBCL)

 ## Introduction